cg505/KSTable/kstable-spec.md

 - `hashes` defines hashes that can be used to identify the chart.
 Currently, there is only one.

   > Note: Using a hash is the _only_ reliable way to identify a chart.
 You may expect other combinations of fields to be sufficient, for instance title+artist+pack+difficulty+level.
-You would be surprised that #curtaincall by sak + wellow has two Infinite 20 charts in B4UT×KUOC K-shoot mania Package 2016 - one is os5 and the other is os9*.
+You would be surprised to find that #curtaincall by sak + wellow has two Infinite 20 charts in B4UT×KUOC K-shoot mania Package 2016 - one is os5 and the other is os9*.

   - `chart_file_sha1` is the SHA1 hash of the unmodified original chart file, represented as a lowercase hexidecimal string of length 40.
 "The unmodified original chart file" here refers to the KSH or KSON file for the chart.